rafaelpelle/meli-frontend-challenge/README.md

 ### `npm cypress`

-Launches the E2E test (Cypress) runner in the interactive mode.
+Launches the E2E test (Cypress) runner in the interactive mode. **Remember:** cypress is configured to access the [http://localhost:3000](http://localhost:3000) environment.
+You need to run the project with `npm start` before running `npm cypress`.